 There are 4 basic ability scores.
 They are agility, fortitude, strength, and wisdom.
 In addition, there are 2 secondary ability scores, perception, and charisma.

 Agility: Agility represents how fast and dexterous your character is.
-In addition to adding to your defense, each point of agility you possess increases your initiative by 1 and speed by 1 (to a maximum speed from agility of 10) Characters with little agility may find themselves sagging behind their teammates in combat and have difficulties traversing the dangerous environment the world has to offer.
+In addition to adding to your Defense, each point of agility you possess increases your initiative by 1 and speed by 1 (to a maximum speed from agility of 10) Characters with little agility may find themselves lagging behind their teammates in combat and have difficulties traversing the dangerous environment the world has to offer.

 Fortitude: Fortitude embodies hardiness and resilience to physical damage.
 Each point of fortitude increases your HP and Defense by 1.
 Creatures heal a number of HP equal to their Fortitude score after a full night’s rest.
 Characters with little fortitude will take a lot of damage and have less HP to absorb that damage.

 Strength: Strength represents not only your physical strength, but prowess in combat.
-Strength is added to you attack roll when attacking, and greater strength increases your carry weight.
-Characters with little strength will find themselves making tough decisions on what they can equip and carry and will have to either cast spells or find another way to be effective in combat without strength based attacks.
+Strength is added to your attack roll when attacking, and greater strength increases your carry weight.
+Characters with little strength will find themselves making tough decisions on what they can equip and carry and will have to either cast spells or find another way to be effective in combat without strength-based attacks.

 Wisdom: Wisdom is the embodiment of your common sense, intelligence, and resilience in the face of mental attacks.
 Wisdom is the basis for the mental defense stat and is used for any skill that requires either academic knowledge or lived experience.
-Characters with little wisdom will be extremely susceptible to mind controlling effects and will have to rely on their party for important knowledge about environment and enemies.
+Characters with little wisdom will be extremely susceptible to mind controlling effects and will have to rely on their party for important knowledge about the environment and enemies.

 Perception: Perception determines how good you are at sensing things in your environment, and is determined predominantly by race, but can be increased with talents and class features.
 When making a perception check, roll a d6 and add your perception modifier.